firodj/awesome/README.md

 9. [cnc-ddraw](https://github.com/CnCNet/cnc-ddraw).
 GDI, OpenGL and Direct3D 9 re-implementation of the DirectDraw API
    for classic games for better compatibility with Windows XP, Vista, 7, 8, 10, 11 and Wine.
 10. [DDrawCompat](https://github.com/narzoul/DDrawCompat).
 DirectDraw compatibility and performance enhancements for Windows Vista, 7, 8 and 10.
+11. [simpledllloader](https://github.com/aap/simpledllloader).
+A simple DLL loader for games.
+Derived from the Ultimate ASI loader.
+12. [DxWnd](https://github.com/DxWnd/DxWnd.reloaded).
+Windows hooker - intercepts system calls to make fullscreen programs running in a window, to support a better compatibility, to enhance video modes and to stretch timing.
+It is tipically very useful to run old windows games.

 # Hacking